DeFiPunk'd

 CEX special case

 Protocols whose DeFiLlama category is exactly CEX are graded red across all five slices automatically.
-The rationale: a centralized exchange is custodial off-chain infrastructure — the failure modes are the entire surface, and grading them per-slice would imply a level of separation that doesn't exist.
+A centralized exchange is custodial off-chain infrastructure: the failure modes are the entire surface, and grading them per-slice would imply a separation that doesn't exist.
 The "DeFi" tab on the landing page filters CEX out by default.

 Tier badges (bronze / silver / gold)

-A medal next to a protocol's name signals how thoroughly the slice grades have been reviewed.
+A medal next to a protocol's name signals how thoroughly its slice grades have been reviewed.
 Tier is computed from the assessments that have reached quorum, not from the grades themselves:

 Tier is a review-depth signal, not a safety signal: a silver-tier protocol can have five red slices.
 Tier and grade are independent axes.